quyenmvo/T2I-RLAIF/README.md

 - [License](#license)

 ## Introduction
 The project aims to address challenges in generating high-quality images that accurately reflect textual descriptions.
 It proposes using MLLMs to enhance user input text and simulate feedback for continuous model improvement.
-The approach involves a two-stage process with detailed methodologies and evaluations.
+The approach involves two stage with two pipeline, detailed methodologies and evaluations.

 ## Methodology